ROCm/hipSOLVER/docs/reference/sparse-api/helpers.rst

 Sparse matrix helper functions
 *******************************

-These are helper functions that control aspects of the hipSOLVER library.
+These helper functions control aspects of the hipSOLVER library.
 They are divided into the following categories:

-* :ref:`sparse_initialize` functions.
-Used to initialize and cleanup the library handle.
+* :ref:`sparse_initialize`: Functions to initialize and cleanup the library handle.
-* :ref:`sparse_stream` functions.
-Provide functionality to manipulate streams.
+* :ref:`sparse_stream`: Functions to manipulate streams.

 .. _sparse_initialize:

-Handle set-up and tear-down
+Handle setup and teardown
 ===============================

 .. contents:: List of handle initialization functions